 The map shows the number of child deaths due to pneumonia per 100,000 children per year.

 Pneumonia is not a disease that easily spreads across borders, its transmission is generally restricted to local communities and it can be controlled if basic health measures are available.
-The disease is therefore most common in places where healthcare infrastructure is lacking and people are least able to afford the treatment.6
+The disease is therefore most common in poor places where healthcare infrastructure is lacking and people are least able to afford the treatment.6

 To understand how we can reduce the number of children dying from pneumonia we need to understand both prevention and treatment.